 Who are the professors ?

-- Class taught during the programme : Global Value Chains
+- Class taught during the programme : Multinational Firms and the Macroeconomy

-Mathieu Parenti is Professor at Université Libre de Bruxelles, a Research Fellow at the European Center for Advanced Research in Economics and Statistics (ECARES) and a Research Fellow at the Center for Economic Policy Research (CEPR).
+Mathieu Parenti is professor at the Paris School of Economics and researcher at INRAE (French National Research Institute for Agriculture, Food and the Environment).
+He is also a research fellow at the Center for Economic Policy Research (CEPR).
 He has received his PhD from the Paris School of Economics (Université Paris 1) in 2012.
 He is Associate Editor at the Economic Journal.
 His fields of research are International Trade and International Corporate Taxation.
 He has published in leading journals such as Econometrica, Review of Economics and Statistics, Journal of International Economics, and Journal of Economic Theory.
 His recent papers focus on trade agreements as well as tax optimization strategies by multinational firms.

-- Class taught during the programme : Global leakages and global cooperation
+- Class taught during the programme : Multinational Firms and Tax Havens

 - Webpage : http://mathieuparenti.weebly.com

-Sandra Poncet is Professor at PSE and at University Paris Sorbonne 1.
+Sandra Poncet is professor at the Paris School of Economics and at the University Paris 1 Panthéon-Sorbonne.
 Her research focuses on the impact of the globalization process, particularly in terms of firm performance and local economic development.
 A significant part of her work focuses on China and uses firm-level data.
-Her work has been published extensively in academic journals such as Review of Economics and Statistics, Journal of International Economics, Journal of Development Economics, World Development, World Bank Economic Review.
+She has been published extensively in academic journals such as Review of Economics and Statistics, Journal of International Economics, Journal of Development Economics, World Development, and World Bank Economic Review.
 Her current research projects examine how multinational firms adjust to the growing pressure they face in terms of responsible sourcing.

 - Webpage : https://www.parisschoolofeconomics.eu/fr/poncet-sandra/

-Ariell Reshef is Professor at PSE, at CNRS Researcher Director at the Centre d’Economie de la Sorbonne, and Université Paris 1 Panthéon-Sorbonne.
+Ariell Reshef is professor at the Paris School of Economics and CNRS research director at the Centre d’Economie de la Sorbonne, University Paris 1 Panthéon-Sorbonne.
 Until January 2016 he was an Associate Professor (with tenure) at the University of Virginia.
 He obtained his Ph.D. in economics from New York University in 2008.
 His research interests focus on income distribution – in particular, the relationship of labor markets with global trade, technological change, and regulation.
 His work lies at the intersection of International Trade, Labor Economics, and Macroeconomics.
 He has published papers in leading journals such as The Quarterly Journal of Economics, Review of Economics and Statistics, Journal of Development Economics, Canadian Journal of Economics and has written several policy articles, including a book on Job Polarization in France.
 His current research projects examine structural change of employment and evolution of productivity in France, how the spread and deepening of global value chains (GVCs) affect the labor share, and this interacts with automation, and the long run evolution of the legal services sector in the United States.